thegeeklab/hugo-geekdoc/exampleSite/content/en/features/multilingual/_index.md

 ### Languages

-You need to set a default language and configure at least two different languages used by your site to your configuration file at `config.toml`:
+You need to set a default language and configure at least two different languages used by your site to your configuration file at `hugo.toml`:

 ```toml
 defaultContentLanguage = "en"